lamkeewei/rgis/README.md

-# RGIS - Making GIS Sexy
+# RGIS - Making R and GIS Sexy

+An interactive application that aims to make R and GIS sexy for all.

-# Expected JSON Output
+## Expected JSON Output

 __URL Pattern:__ /api/plugin/_:plugin-id_
 __Request:__ Two zip files.
 Parameter name of __"window"__ and __"points"__